aws/aws-sdk-pandas/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.

 *P.S.
-Don't attach files.
-Please, prefer add code snippets directly in the message body.*
+Please Don't attach files.
+Add code snippets directly in the message body instead.*